Indelibly Stamped: Background

 Roger Hodgson later said Indelibly Stamped was "the survival album to put ourselves back in the good books of our manager.
 There was no theme worked out for the album and we were floundering."
-New members Kevin Currie, Frank Farrell, and Dave Winthrop were all recruited shortly before the recording sessions.
+New members Kevin Currie and Frank Farrell were recruited shortly before the recording sessions.

 The song "Times Have Changed" evolved out of a song called "Times of Rain", which was written with Richard Palmer-James while he was still a member of the group.
 Rick Davies and Roger Hodgson wrote new lyrics to the song, renaming it "Times Have Changed".

 Supporting tours for the album began with a series of shows at the P.N.
 Club in Munich, which had been the site for Supertramp's first public performances.
 Rick Davies described their stage show at the time as "all Rock and Roll really.
 We used to get people up on the bloody stage and it was just chaos, hopping away doing about three encores, but there was meat and potatoes behind it.
 No more or less people would come to the next gig."
-This was the last album Roger Hodgson played bass during his tenure with Supertramp.
+This was the last album Roger Hodgson played bass on during his tenure with Supertramp.

 Reception

-In his brief retrospective review, AllMusic's Stephen Thomas Erlewine said that the album was an improvement over their debut, but still indulged too much in lengthy instrumental sections.
+In a brief retrospective review for AllMusic, Stephen Thomas Erlewine says that the album is an improvement over their debut, but still indulged too much in lengthy instrumental sections.